mmahlke/Bioinformatics_DiMeLo-seq/README.md

 Please refer to [this paper](https://www.nature.com/articles/s41592-022-01475-6) for more information about DimeLo-seq.

-DiMeLo-seq is built upon Oxford Nanopore Technologies sequencing platforms that allow for sequecing of continuous ultra-long DNA molecules.
+DiMeLo-seq is built upon Oxford Nanopore Technologies (ONT) sequencing platforms that allow for sequecing of continuous ultra-long DNA molecules.
 This approach is different than a traditional short read sequencing approach, like Illumina sequencing.

 Illumina             |  ONT
 :-------------------------:|:-------------------------: